UK-Digital-Heart-Project/CardioNIfTI/README.md

 ### Acknowledgements
-This code was developed by Georgia Doumou.
+This code was developed by Georgia Doumou with help from Wenjia Bai - Imperial College London.
 Dependencies - [dcm2niix](https://github.com/rordenlab/dcm2niix)